• About TTT

 9. Bee Cave

 Less than a 20-minute drive west of Austin, you’ll be in Bee Cave unless the traffic is terrible!
 This town is new to me.
-Not that it’s new, but it’s one I’ve not heard of until an event I was invited to was held there last year.
+Although it’s not new, I hadn’t heard of it until an event I was invited to was held there last year.
 Bee Cave has fantastic places to stay, great shopping, dining, golfing, water sports, and hiking.
-It’s the perfect place to get away from the big city for a day.
-The Bee Cave Sculpture Park is a sight to see.
-I have not been there, but the town boasts excitement about it.
+It’s the perfect place to escape the big city for a day.
+The Bee Cave Sculpture Park is a must-see destination.
+I have not been there, but the town boasts about it.

 10. Blue Hole Regional Park